atfb10/Tensorflow-Certificate-Prep-Course/course/ExtraCurricular/mit_intro_deeplearning.md

 - Adagrad *tf.keras.optimizers.Adagrad*
 - RMSProp *tf.keras.optimizers.RMSProp*<br>

-*Note* - In practice, very computationall expensive to compute gradient descent for each point, instead use "mini-batches" select a certain number of randomly selected points to compute weights for
+*Note* - In practice, very computationally expensive to compute gradient descent for each point, instead use "mini-batches" select a certain number of randomly selected points to compute weights for

 ###### Overfitting
 - **Underfitting** Model does not have capacity to fully learn data